borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 the `prune`, `create`, or `check` actions are run.

-Then, if the actions complete successfully, borgmatic notifies Healthchecks of the success before the `after_backup` hooks run, and includes borgmatic logs in the payload data sent to Healthchecks.
+Then, if the actions complete successfully, borgmatic notifies Healthchecks of the success after the `after_backup` hooks run, and includes borgmatic logs in the payload data sent to Healthchecks.
 This means that borgmatic logs show up in the Healthchecks UI, although be aware that Healthchecks currently has a 10-kilobyte limit for the logs in each ping.

-If an error occurs during any action or hook, borgmatic notifies Healthchecks before the `on_error` hooks run, also tacking on logs including the error itself.
+If an error occurs during any action or hook, borgmatic notifies Healthchecks after the `on_error` hooks run, also tacking on logs including the error itself.
 But the logs are only included for errors that occur when a `prune`, `create`, or `check` action is run.